 Italian Language: 20% Words, 80% Hand Gestures

 Growing up in Italy, I remember my nonna (grandmother) always gesturing while she spoke.
 Her hands would fly through the air as if they had a life of their own, punctuating her words and bringing them to life.
-As I got older, I began to understand the cultural significance of these gestures.
-They are an integral part of the Italian way of life, expressing everything from excitement to confusion.
+She conveyed her message more through her body language than her words.

 Hand Gestures in Italy: The Secret Language

-Hand gestures in Italy are like a secret language that only the locals understand.
+Hand gestures in Italy are like secret Italian body language that only the locals understand.
 They are used in everyday communication, from the marketplace to the piazza.
 Even before the law banned talking on cell phones while driving, Italians would pull over to the side of the road because they couldn’t drive and carry on a conversation without using their hands.

-The “occhio gesture” or “eyelid pull” is a famous hand gesture used in Italy.
+The “occhio gesture” or “eyelid pull” is a famous hand gesture in Italy.
 It’s a way of expressing exasperation and disbelief.
 Usually done with one hand by pulling down the lower eyelid with one finger while looking up.